-Dropping costs in green technology are helping to make green housing a popular trend and available to more and more homeowners.
+Dropping costs in green technology are helping to make green housing a popular investment and available to more and more homeowners.
 Many green home products and technology can now be purchased right in your local hardware store.
 Even well-known national homebuilders are beginning to offer green home options and choices for their home buyers.
 These green building concepts are being put to work for homebuyer customers at all price levels.
 Read more about the trend here.

 So if you’re planning to build a new home, here are some green home building ideas you may want to consider: